BobMcHenry/AD430server/README.md

 setPassword sets the current password for a particular user.
 It accepts a two arguments, the ID of the user (userId), and the new password (newPassword)
 Example: http://54.69.18.19/getPassword?userId=2&newPassword=hashedpasswordtemp

+setInterpreterStatus switches a user from a HOH user to an interpreter and back again.
+It accepts two arguments,the ID of the user (userId), and the status of the user (status).
+Set status to 1 if the user is an interpreter and 0 if the user is not an interpreter.